Best web hosting in Australia 2023: top 6 tested websites

 When monitored over the long term, Hostinger remained up and running 100% of the time with 0 outages.
 Considering the regular 99.9% uptime guarantee, this is pretty impressive.

 Server response times were a bit bumpy but averaged at 511ms.
 This is better than the max recommended 600ms.

 If you’d like to see all performance tests, be sure to check out the full review.

 Just one more thing to consider – server location choice.
-Hostinger has UK, US, Brazil, Netherlands, Singapore, Indonesia, and Lithuania datacenters.
+Hostinger has UK, US, Brazil, Netherlands, Singapore, India, France, and Lithuania datacenters.
 So choose Singapore or Indonesia if your audience is in Australia.